Join Us

 Saturday 14th June

-Oxfordshire Past 2025 will be held in Faringdon and include the OAHS AGM.
+Oxfordshire Past 2025 was held in Faringdon and included the OAHS AGM.

 This enjoyable annual event in the Oxfordshire calendar is for anyone interested in history, buildings and archaeology.
 There are stalls and exhibitors throughout the day.
 Attendance can be booked and paid for in advance online.
 The fee of £10 includes tea/coffee but not lunch.